taikingm/pratt-savi-810-2020-03-assignment_04/README.md

 # Deliverables

-You should edit the following items in-line - substitute any of the provided text with your response below - for your README.md Assignment 04 submission.
+You should edit the following items in-line and substitute any of the provided text with your response below for your README.md Assignment 04 submission.

 ---